aahil08/Motor-Theft-Analysis/README.md

 ## Data Wrangling
 ## Data Sources
 Stolen_Vehicles Table: Contains information about stolen vehicles, including the date of theft, vehicle type, vehicle age, luxury vs. standard classification, and color.

 Locations Table: Contains geographic and demographic information (region name, population, density) corresponding to each reported theft.
 ## Data Analysis and Findings
-## OBJECTIVE 1: Identify When Vehicles Are Stolen
+## Objective 1: Identify When Vehicles Are Stolen
 ## Number of Vehicles Stolen Each Year
 Finding: The analysis shows that from year to year, the volume of stolen vehicles has either been steadily increasing or exhibited slight fluctuations.
 For instance, we might observe a 3% increase from one year to the next.